marijnh/Eloquent-JavaScript/16_game.md

 We'll want a human-readable, human-editable way to specify levels.
-Since it is okay for everything to start out on a grid, we could use big strings in which each character represents an element—either a part of the background grid or a moving element—in which case the background grid element is assumed to be empty.
+Since it is okay for everything to start out on a grid, we could use big strings in which each character represents an element—either a part of the background grid or a moving element.

 The plan for a small level might look like this: